 Passing up Boya Lake

-I wanted to stop at Boya Lake because as I understand it, it was an awesome turquoise blue color.
-But since we sat at the north end of the Cassiar Highway for an extra day we drove past, only stopping to change drivers.
-If we kept driving we could make it to Dease Lake in one day, spend the night, and then on to Meziadin Junction.
+I wanted to stop at Boya Lake because, as I understand it, it was an awesome turquoise blue color.
+But since we sat at the north end of the Cassiar Highway for an extra day, we drove past, only stopping to change drivers.
+If we kept driving, we could make it to Dease Lake in one day, spend the night, and then on to Meziadin Junction.
 Meziadin Junction is merely a gas station.
 We had an epic campsite picked out at Meziadin Lake Provincial Park.
-Meziadin Junction also is where the Cassiar name changes to the Dease Lake Highway and also where the road to Stewart and Hyder connects to the main Cassiar Highway.
+Meziadin Junction is also where the Cassiar name changes to the Dease Lake Highway, and where the road to Stewart and Hyder connects to the main Cassiar Highway.

 Please subscribe and join us on our journey